nfredrik/mickarucken/README.md

 ```

 I have observed that sometimes there is a problem with posting due memory problem (ENOMEM).
 I that
-momement I don't know the root cause of this problem.
+moment I don't know the root cause of this problem.

 ```commandline
 Temperature: 25.5 C Humidity: 32.5 %